Fralleee/PostSearchPlatform/README.md

 - Docker

 ## Todo
-- Using stacks, make it similar to company pages
-- Use Services and Repositories
-- Dependency Injection
 - Integrate elastic search
 - Add impression count and click tracking
 - Use Redis as cache before batching to database